roadrunner-server/roadrunner-docs/docs/en/app-server/aws-lambda.md

 There are multiple notes you have to acknowledge:

 - start with 1 worker per lambda function in order to control your memory usage.
-- make sure to include env variables listed in the code to properly resolve the location of PHP binary and it's dependencies.
+- make sure to include env variables listed in the code to properly resolve the location of PHP binary and its dependencies.
-- avoid database connections without concurrency limit
+- avoid database connections without a concurrency limit
 - avoid database connections